missystar/Went/Glossary-of-Terms.md

 [![Silent/Stealth SMS](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/Silent%E2%81%84Stealth_SMS.gif)](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms)

->Also known as Flash-SMS, the Silent SMS uses an invisible return signal, or "ping".
+>Also known as Type0-SMS, the Silent SMS uses an invisible return signal, or "ping".
 Developers from the Silent Services company, who created some of the first software for sending this type of SMS, explain: "The Silent SMS allows the user to send a message to another mobile without the knowledge of the recipient mobile's owner.
 The message is rejected by the recipient mobile, and leaves no trace.
 In return, the sender gets a message from a mobile operator confirming that the Silent SMS has been received."
 Silent SMS were originally intended to allow operators to ascertain whether a mobile phone is switched on and to "test" the network, without alerting the users.
 But now, intelligence services and police have found some other uses for the system.
 Neil Croft, a graduate of the Department of Computer Science at the University of Pretoria in South Africa, explains: "Sending a Silent SMS is like sending a normal SMS, except that the mobile does not see the message it has received.
 The SMS's information is modified, within the data coding scheme, so that the user who receives the message doesn't notice anything.
 A Silent SMS can help police to detect a mobile without the person concerned being aware of the request."

 >Technical bit: in order to tamper with the SMS's information and make it silent, the security services go through a network for sending and receiving SMS known as an SMS gateway, such as the Jataayu SMS gateway.
 This allows them to interconnect the processing and GSM systems.
 This method of mass sending appears to be widely used by these security services.
-In November 2011, Anna Conrad of the Die Linke (The Left) party in Germany, posed a written question to her local state assembly concerning the use of Silent SMS by the German police.
-Her local assembly responded: in 2010, her state conducted 778 investigations and sent 256,000 Silent SMS.
+In November 2011, Anna Conrad of the left party in Germany, posed a written question to her local state assembly concerning the use of Silent SMS by the German police.
+Her local assembly responded: in 2010, Germany conducted 778 investigations and sent 256,000 Silent SMS.

 >Mathias Monroy, a journalist with Heise Online, argues this surveillance technology is flourishing largely as a result of a legal vacuum: "This is very problematic for privacy, because legally it is unclear whether or not a Silent SMS counts as a communication (…) The state found that it was not one, since there is no content.
 This is useful, because if it is not a communication, it does not fall under the framework of the inviolability of telecommunications described in Article 10 of the German Constitution."
 On December 6, the German Interior Minister Hans-Peter Friedrich announced that German police and intelligence had been sending an average of 440,000 Silent SMS a year since they began using the system.
 After each SMS was sent, investigators went to the four German mobile operators – Vodafone, E-Plus, O2 and T-Mobile – in order to access the recipient's information.
 To aggregate this raw data provided by operators, the police use Koyote and rsCase, software supplied by Rola Security Solutions, a company that develops "software solutions for the police".